Peterhague/CI-_MS2_Minesweeper/README.md

 <h3>Imagery</h3>

 <p>The images on the website take the form of large icons on the homepage to represent the 3 available games.
 They were taken
 from larger images and had their backgrounds removed with online software.
 There are also cartoons of Rodin's The Thinker statue to decorate the call to get in touch on the homepage, and to focus the user on the form.
-The images on the website do not form a major part of the aesthetic and are used for minor emphasis of the prevailing design language.</p>
+The images on the website do not form a major part of the aesthetic and are used for emphasis of the prevailing design language.</p>

 <h2 id="wireframes">Wireframes</h2>